 With all the advantages of using BBVA, there are a few areas where the bank falls short of expectations.

-Although their MMA product is well above average, their ClearConnect savings product falls well short of the best high-yield savings accounts.
+As with similar products offered by other banks, BBVA’s MMA has seen interest rates slip in the current environment.
+Additionally, their ClearConnect savings product falls well short of the best high-yield savings accounts.
 It’s not a big deal, but it is an issue.

 BBVA checking accounts also come with a paper statement fee, though you can avoid it by opting for electronic delivery of your monthly statements.